cbuteau/webjobs/NEWDEV.md

 ## Names of things

 A thing running on a thread is a job.
-A think running on the RAF is a task.
+A thing running on the RAF is a task.

+A thing that is a long running job is a career

-A thing runnig the jobs is a Deputy...
+A thing running the jobs is a Deputy...

 you have to use tasks to gather the information to cast into jobs. if you have to reflect this back in the ui you need another task.